Enlightenment 2.0: Restoring Sanity to Our Politics, Our Economy, and Our Lives by Joseph Heath (2014)

 Steven Sloman Professor of Cognitive, Linguistic and Psychological Sciences

-The Righteous Mind: Why Good People Are Divided by Politics and Religion Jonathan Haidt (2013)
+The Righteous Mind: Why Good People Are Divided by Politics and Religion by Jonathan Haidt (2013)

 Trust Is an Essential Ingredient of Belief Formation Matthew Syed